timradtke/threedx/README.md

 devtools::install_github("timradtke/threedx")
 ```

-Written in pure R, and with the `checkmate` package as the only direct
+Written in pure R, with the `checkmate` package as the only direct
 dependency, installing `threedx` is a breeze.

 ## Get Started